KEYNOTE B36 – Lung Cancer Clinical Trial

 What does it look like?

 NovoTTF-200T is a wearable, portable device.
-Use of the device requires shaving of the chest and back and the application of four adhesive patches called arrays to the torso.
+Use of the device requires shaving of the contact site and the application of adhesive patches called arrays to the chest.
 Naturally, some patients may be concerned about their appearance or their lifestyle while using the device.
-The arrays and the wires connecting to the device can be concealed underneath the patient’s clothes.
-By doing so, the bag carrying the device may be the only element of the NovoTTF-200T device visible to others.
+The arrays and the wires connecting to the device may be concealed underneath the patient’s clothes.
+By doing so, the bag carrying the device may be the only element of NovoTTF-200T visible to others.
 The medical team will provide personalized assistance specific to each patient on how best to wear the device.

-In addition to regularly shaving their chest, patients will regularly change their arrays to ensure continuous treatment.
+In addition to regularly shaving the contact area, patients will regularly change their arrays to ensure continuous treatment.
 The medical team will assist in creating a plan and instructing patients on array placement.

 Portability

-The device is designed to allow patients to maintain their lifestyle without interference to their daily routines.
-Consult the treating physician ahead of time regarding any activity in question.
-In addition, the DSS can provide information to address lifestyle concerns.
+The device is designed to give patients the option to maintain their lifestyle without interference to their daily routines.
+Patients can consult the treating physician ahead of time regarding any activity in question.
+In addition, the DSS can provide information to address any lifestyle concerns.

 The device bag can be worn as a shoulder bag, a backpack, a messenger bag, or hand-held.
 The total weight of the device including a battery is around 1.3 kilograms, or 2.7 pounds.
 Novocure can provide as many portable batteries as needed.